Implications of the $S_8$ tension for decaying dark matter with warm decay products: Introduction

 The standard $\Lambda$-cold dark matter ($\Lambda$CDM) cosmological model provides a remarkable fit to a wide variety of observables, such as big bang nucleosynthesis (BBN), the cosmic microwave background (CMB), large-scale structures (LSS), baryonic acoustic oscillations (BAO), and uncalibrated supernovae of type Ia (SNIa) (see e.g.~\cite{Scott:2018adl,Akrami:2018vks} for reviews).
 Nevertheless, tremendous experimental developments have revealed curious discrepancies between different probes.
 At the heart of this study is the growing tension between the cosmological and local determination of the amplitude of the matter fluctuations on 8 $h^{-1}$/Mpc scales, typically described through the parameter combination $S_8\equiv\sigma_8(\Omega_m/0.3)^{0.5}$.
 Within $\Lambda$CDM, the latest $S_8$ value inferred from a fit to CMB data~\cite{Cosmo_collaboration2018planck} is $\sim 2-3\sigma$ higher than that measured by a host of weak lensing surveys such as CFHTLenS~\cite{Heymans:2013fya}, HSC~\cite{Hikage_2019}, DES~\cite{Abbott:2017wau} and KiDS+Viking~\cite{Hildebrandt:2018yau}.
 In particular, the recent joint analysis of KIDS1000+BOSS+2dfLenS has yielded $S_8 = 0.766^{+0.020}_{-0.014}$ \cite{Heymans:2020gsg}, in $\sim 3\sigma$ discrepancy with $\Lambda$CDM from {\em Planck}.
 While an unknown systematic effect at the origin of this discrepancy is not excluded, the existence of several independent observations disfavoring the $\Lambda$CDM predictions strengthen the case for new physics.
+In this article, we show that the $S_8$ tension can be resolved if DM experiences 2-body decays where the decay products are one massive warm DM (WDM) particle and one (massless) dark radiation (DR) component.
+We will refer to the full model as $\Lambda$DDM.
+We find that it requires decaying cold DM (DCDM) to have a lifetime of $\Gamma^{-1} \simeq 55 \ \text{Gyrs} $ and to transfer a fraction $\varepsilon\simeq 0.7 \ \%$ of its rest mass energy into the DR species.
+Interestingly, depending on the velocity-kick received by the massive daughter, this scenario could help resolving some of the sub-galactic scales issues in $\Lambda$CDM (e.g. Refs.~\cite{LinEtAl2001,SanchezSalcedo2003,CembranosEtAl2005,Kaplinghat2005,StrigariEtAl2007c,BorzumatiEtAl2008,PeterEtAl2010a,PeterEtAl2010,WangEtAl2014}) or could explain the recent Xenon-1T excess \cite{Xenon1tEtAl2020,KannikeEtAl2020}.